MetaMask/metamask-docs/wallet/connect/metamask-sdk/javascript/index.md

 })

 const accounts = await MMSDK.connect()
-// You can also access the ethereum provider object but we recommend using the SDK's methods. const ethereum = MMSDK.getProvider() ethereum.request({ method: "eth_accounts", params: [] })
+// You can also access the Ethereum provider object but we recommend using the SDK's methods. const ethereum = MMSDK.getProvider() ethereum.request({ method: "eth_accounts", params: [] })
 ```